akeDataAnalyst/PySpark/README.md

 # PySpark Machine Learning Problem statement
-This is biginner mini project which pridict Salary of Employee based on age column and experiance column It includes
+This is biginner mini project which predicts Salary of Employees based on age column and experiance column It includes
 - Reading of the data set
 - Checking of the schema